Paw Position Background

 - Come back for a follow-up visit as agreed to give you further support, advice and review your progress.

-- Provide email and phone support as above for three months from the date of my first visit.
+- Provide email and phone support as above for one month from the date of my first visit.

 - Further visits if required (especially for re-active dogs) involving the use of one of my dogs and a trained member of Paw-Position staff.